• Skip to primary navigation

 Date and label the finished tincture so you remember what it is and when you made it.

-Store it in a cool, dark place away from direct sunlight.
+Store the liquid extract in a cool, dark place away from direct sunlight.

 How much garlic tincture to take?